Bobby & Steve (5:30-10 a.m.)

 Dr. Jeff (10 a.m.-3 p.m.)

 Dr. Jeff is not a real doctor, he just plays one on the radio.
 Play is the operative word here.
 Dr. Jeff knows there is a time to be serious, but he believes having fun is an important element of making life better.
 A life-long fan of country music, Doc’s listeners have benefited from his playful take on life for over 27 years now.
-Through the efforts of WKYQ, Dr. Jeff has been able to lend a hand to countless charitable efforts, but The Lighthouse in Mayfield holds a special place in his heart.
-This shelter helps victims of domestic violence and homelessness.
-The eldest child of Wallace and Betty Lawrence and brother to Mark, Doc was raised in McCracken County.
-Dr. Jeff has been an active member of Lone Oak First Baptist Church since 1972, and lives in nearby Graves County.
+Through the efforts of WKYQ, Dr. Jeff has been able to lend a hand to countless charitable efforts, but The Way of Wellness in Murray holds a special place in his heart.
+This organization offers safe housing, support and encouragement to help rescue mothers and their children from lifestyle diseases, poverty and more.
+The eldest child of Wallace and Betty Lawrence and brother to Mark, Doc was raised in McCracken County. and lives in Calloway County.
 He and his wife Traci have four children, Kate, Holden, and twins Josie and Leighton.

 Luke Williams (3-7 p.m.)